lionheart/LHSKeyboardAdjusting/README.md

    @end
    ```

 3. And you're done!
-Whenever a keyboard appears, this view will be automatically resized when a keyboard appears.
-If you need more pointers, clone this repo and check out the example project (LHSKeyboardAdjustingExample).
+Whenever a keyboard appears, this view will be automatically resized.

+If you need more pointers on how to set everything up, clone this repo and check out the included example project (LHSKeyboardAdjustingExample).

 ### License